weilandtd/yeast-GEM/.github/CONTRIBUTING.md

 |Update documentation of function|`doc: addDBnewRxn.m`|
 |Update toolbox|`chore: update RAVEN version`|

 More examples [here](https://github.com/SysBioChalmers/yeast-GEM/commits/master).
-A more detailed explanation or comments can be left in the commit description.
+A more detailed explanation or comments is encouraged to be left in the commit description.

 ## Development team guidelines